Posts about stuff relating to airports

 Hitting the Limits of ChatGPT: Blogging & Background Research

-Monday’s post, on SWA1248, was the only where I had started writing before I started this silly blogathon thing.
+Monday’s post, on SWA1248, was the only one where I had started writing before I started this silly blogathon thing.
 It wasn’t completely written but I had kicked it off early in December with the strong idea that ChatGPT was going to help me write it.
 It didn’t work out that well.

 Today, I want to do a quick review of that experience to keep the levels of excitement around the AI revolution in check.